-Another day and yet another offering from Ninja, whose line up of small appliances for cooking and prep work in the kitchen is growing fast.
+Another day and yet another offering from Ninja, whose line up of small appliances for cooking and prep work in the kitchen is growing fast, and are among the best blenders and best air fryers you can buy.
 The Ninja Blender with Auto-IQ BN495UK joins the brand’s line-up of existing personal and multi-serve blenders and food processors, which includes the Ninja 3-in-1 Food Processor with Auto-IQ that we’ve reviewed here.

 The Ninja Blender with Auto-IQ BN495UK is a personal blender designed for on-the-go, and comes with two 700ml single-serve cups, which are ideal for making – but not limited to – healthy smoothies.
 With its compact base and easy-to-use one-touch buttons, it’s aimed at those who want to prepare smoothies fast.
 The package also includes secure spout lids that attach to the serving cups for easy transportation.
 It has been designed with a pro extractor blade and powerful 1,000W motor that can blend through tough ingredients including fruit, nuts, seeds and ice.

 Within the personal blender category, Ninja also offers the Nutri Ninja 700W Slim Blender & Smoothie Maker QB3001UKS, which is lower in price at £59.99.
 While this features Ninja’s powerful blade technology, at 700W it’s slightly less powerful than the BN495UK and doesn’t include Ninja’s useful and time-saving Auto-IQ technology.

 Price and availability